sourcehut-mirrors/chawan/doc/config.md

 #### w3m word

 A w3m word is a sequence of alphanumeric characters.
 Symbols are treated in the same way as whitespace.

 #### vi word

-A vi word is a sequence of alphanumeric characters, OR a sequence of symbols.
+A vi word is a sequence of characters in the same character category.
+Currently, character categories are alphanumeric characters, symbols, han letters, hiragana, katakana, and hangul.

-vi words may be separated by whitespace; however, symbolic and alphanumeric vi words do not have to be whitespace-separated. e.g. following character sequence contains two words:
+vi words may be separated by whitespace; however, vi words from separate categories do not have to be whitespace-separated.  e.g. the following character sequence contains two words:

 ```
 hello[]+{}@`!